I-League 2019-20: The grueling fight for the second spot | Goal.com

 The Mariners currently have a massive 12-point lead at the summit which could be extended further when they take on Chennai City FC on Thursday evening.

-With the exception of Real Kashmir, who defeated NEROCA FC by a solitary goal, other teams in the top half of the I-League table have dropped points in their previous fixture.
+With the exception of Real Kashmir, who defeated NEROCA FC by a solitary goal, other teams in the top half of the I-League table have dropped points in their most recent fixture.

 Churchill Broothers suffered a 1-0 defeat to TRAU while East Bengal were held to a 1-1 draw by nine-man Gokulam Kerala.
 Punjab could have won full points in Mumbai but a late penalty allowed Indian Arrows to split the points.